Article

 If you do have creditable coverage, but do not contribute to a Health Savings Account (HSA), sign up for Part A within the first three months of your IEP.
 For most people, Part A is free as long as you or your spouse has been working and paying taxes for at least 40 quarters.
 Generally, your employer’s coverage will remain your primary insurance.

-If you have creditable coverage and want to continue contributing to a HSA, do not sign up for any Medicare Plan Parts.
+If you have creditable coverage and want to continue contributing to an HSA, do not sign up for any Medicare Plan Parts.
 Making HSA contributions while on Medicare will result in tax penalties.
 Be sure to stop contributions to your HSA at least 6 months before you plan to enroll in Medicare.
 This is specific to HSA contributions and does not impact Flexible Spending Account (FSA) contributions.

 Likewise, if you have creditable coverage and contribute to an HSA, but have filed or plan to file for Social Security benefits within six months, you should stop making HSA contributions, and opt out of Part B. Once you start receiving Social Security benefits, you will automatically be enrolled in Parts A & B, retroactive to the lesser of six months or age 65.